MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-data-platform.md

   - If there's a risk of limits being reached in exceptional circumstances, ensure operational mitigations are in place to prevent downtime and data loss.

 - Monitor data volume and validate it against a capacity model, considering scale limits and expected data growth rates.
+  - Ensure scale operations align with storage, performance, and consistency requirements.
+  - When a new scale-unit's introduced, underlying data may need to be replicated which will take time and likely introduce a performance penalty while replication occurs.
+So ensure these operations are performed outside of critical business hours if possible.

 - Define application data tiers to classify datasets based on usage and criticality to facilitate the removal or offloading of older data.
   - Consider classifying datasets into 'hot', 'warm', and 'cold' ('archive') tiers.